History of African Americans in Utah: African American community

-As the African American community grew with the insurgence of non-religious motivated pioneers in the late 1800s, and especially grouped in places like Salt Lake City and Ogden, African American media, organizations, and churches (not The Church of Jesus Christ of Latter-day Saints) began to emerge in greater numbers.
+As the African American community grew with the insurgence of non-religious motivated pioneers in the late 1800s, and especially grouped in places like Salt Lake City and Ogden, African American media, organizations, and churches (besides the LDS Church) began to emerge in greater numbers.
 Between 1890 and 1891, the first African Methodist Episcopal church in Utah was established in Salt Lake and became a focal point for the local African American community.
 In the 1890s and early 1900s an African American Baptist church was established in Salt Lake.

 African American military units

 There were two notable segregated African American military units in Utah in the late 1800s: the Ninth Cavalry Regiment and the 24th Infantry Regiment, stationed in Fort Duchesne (Uintah County) and Salt Lake City respectively.
 They were sent initially to help in the Indian Wars and in other necessary capacities.
 These two units composed a sizable portion of the African American population of Utah in this time period, notably giving Uintah county the second largest population of African Americans for a period of time.

 Fort Duchesne was reportedly segregated, but soldier-to-soldier interactions were generally not separated by race.